teo67/Radish/README.md

 <h1>RADISH</h1>
 <p>{ like the vegetable. }</p>
 <br>
+<h2>Installation</h2>
+<p>Radish's <a href="https://radishpl.com">website</a> provides in-depth instructions on how to install Radish to your computer based on the OS.
+If you're using this repository on MacOS, there's also an install.sh file that runs the scripts necessary (use sudo bash install.sh to grant admin permissions, as the file needs access to usr/local).</p>
 <h2>So what's it all about, anyway?</h2>
 <p>Radish is an easy-to-learn, object-oriented programming language written in C#.
 If you know JavaScript, you know Radish.
 However, Radish has a few of its own quirks to keep in mind (don't ask why these exist)
     <ul>